 You’ll need to monitor your child’s eating habits to make sure they aren’t consuming foods that could damage braces, such as popcorn, hard candy and gum.
 Because teeth with braces can be harder to get clean, good dental hygiene is essential.
 This includes brushing after every meal, flossing each day and keeping regular dental appointments to check for cavities.
 Your child will also have to visit our office regularly for adjustments.

-If you’re concerned about your child’s teeth, talk to the team at Petty, Bielik and Burke Orthodontics about braces for kids.
+If you’re concerned about your child’s teeth, talk to the team at Petty & Bielik Orthodontics about braces for kids.
 This orthodontic visit is the first step to a straight smile in adulthood.
-Contact us today to book an appointment at our office in Oak Lawn or Frankfort.
+Contact us today to book an appointment at our office in Oak Lawn.